BredaUniversityGames/xs/docs/getting-started.md

 // The game class it the entry point to your game class Game {

-    // The config method is called before the device, window, renderer
-    // and most other systems are created.
-You can use it to change the
-    // window title and size (for example).
-    // You can remove this method
-    static config() {
-        System.print("config")

-        // This can be saved to the system.json using the
-        // Data UI.
-This code overrides the values from the system.json
-        // and can be removed if there is no need for that Data.setString("Title", "xs - hello", Data.system)
-        Data.setNumber("Width", 640, Data.system)
-        Data.setNumber("Height", 360, Data.system)
-        Data.setNumber("Multiplier", 1, Data.system)
-        Data.setBool("Fullscreen", false, Data.system)
-    }

     // The init method is called when all system have been created.
     // You can initialize you game specific data here. static initialize() {